bevyengine/bevy/release-content/release-notes/convert-coordinates.md

 );
 ```

-Afterwards, your scene will oriented such that your modelling software's forward direction correctly corresponds to Bevy's forward direction.
+Afterwards, your scene will oriented such that your modeling software's forward direction correctly corresponds to Bevy's forward direction.

 For example, Blender assumes -Y to be forward, so exporting the following model to glTF and loading it in Bevy with the new settings will ensure everything is
 oriented the right way across all programs in your pipeline: